McOrts/MKRFOX1200_mobile-weather-station/README.md

 % Write the dew point value to another channel specified by the
 % 'writeChannelID' variable

-display(['Note: To successfully write data to another channel, ',...
-    'assign the write channel ID and API Key to ''writeChannelID'' and ',...
-    '''writeAPIKey'' variables above.
-Also uncomment the line of code ',...
-    'containing ''thingSpeakWrite'' (remove ''%'' sign at the beginning of the line.)'])

 thingSpeakWrite(writeChannelID, dewPointF, 'Writekey', writeAPIKey);

 ```